-1. Property taxes due to the custodial funds represent amounts collected by the Town on behalf of Newfound Area School District and are reported as a component of general fund cash at year-end.
+Property taxes due to the custodial fund represent amounts collected by the Town on behalf of Newfound Area School District and are reported as a component of general fund cash at year-end.

-2. Property taxes due to the Newfound Area School District represent amounts collected by the Town that will be paid to the School District in incremental payments based upon an agreed schedule in the next calendar yea
+Property taxes due to the Newfound Area School District represent amounts collected by the Town that will be paid to the School District in incremental payments based upon an agreed schedule in the next calendar year.